 Students sometimes change the courses they want to study during their senior secondary years.
-That flexibility is important for ensuring students remain engaged in their studies and are able to achieve course learning outcomes.
+This flexibility is important so students remain engaged in their studies and are able to achieve course learning outcomes.
+This page outlines a school’s responsibilities to manage and report on the students in TASC-accredited courses and the movement between courses.

 Schools’ responsibilities

-Schools are required to keep student course enrolment details in TRACS up to date and accurate throughout the year.
+• Schools are required to keep accurate student course enrolment details in TRACS throughout the year.

-As part of a school’s response to Standard 10 of the TASC Standards for Providers, schools need to have their own policies and procedures on student movement between courses, including how the course content and work requirements of the new course will be completed.
-These documents should be shared with students and TASC may request to view your policies and procedures as part of Quality assurance activities.
+• As part of a school’s response to the TASC Standards for Providers, schools need to have their own policies and procedures on student movement between courses, including how the course content and work requirements of any intended new course enrolment will be completed.

 Support available